danwulff/github-user-lookup/README.md

 ## Technologies Used

-_The website is written in javascript & HTML. jQuery was used for html manipulation.
-Github's API (JSON) was interacted with using AJAX.
-Node was used as a dev server. npm and Bower were used as package managers, and gulp was used for task automation (concatenation, js syntax checker etc)_
+_The website is written in javascript & HTML. jQuery was used for html manipulation, github's API (JSON) was interacted with using AJAX, Node was used as a dev server, npm and Bower were used as package managers, and gulp was used for task automation (concatenation, js syntax checker etc)_

 ### License